Tuesday, March 22, 2011

 Money is also a deceptively simple system, which many folks assume needs only basic mathematics to model and understand.
 You make money (addition) and then spend it (subtraction).
 Maybe you need multiplication and division to understand interest, but that's about it, right?
 And they'd be wrong - dead wrong.

-Money has some interesting aspects, particularly since the other variable in the equation is t or time.
+Money has some interesting aspects, particularly since the other variable in the equation is the variable t or time.
 Money over time, it seems, has a whole different aspect, and the calculations get complicated, quickly.

 Compound interest, for example, can be your friend, allowing money to expand in value exponentially over time.
 But then again, most people don't understand what "exponentially" means, and these are the folks who get burned by money - a lot.